 While most people think of mergers or joint ventures when they think of nonprofit collaborations, the possibilities are really endless.
 Some examples of collaborative relationships we have helped to create include the following:

-2. Consolidation.
-A consolidation typically refers to a legal combination of organizations by creating a new organization with a new name, appointing a board and staff made up of representatives of each organization to lead it, and appointing one CEO answerable to the combined board.
+A consolidation typically refers to a legal combination of organizations by creating a new organization with a new name, appointing a board and staff made up of representatives of each organization to lead it and appointing one CEO answerable to the combined board.

-3. Joint Venture.
 Joint ventures are amazingly flexible arrangements that can be with for-profit or non-profit partners.
-Joint ventures typically involve the creation of a new organization that the partner organizations govern jointly.
+This typically involves the creation of a new organization that the partner organizations govern jointly.

-6. Contractual Relationship.
-The organizations remain legally independent but contractually agrees to collaborate on a project or program such as shared administrative services or a joint funding proposal.
+The organizations remain legally independent but contractually agree to collaborate on a project or program such as shared administrative services or a joint funding proposal.

-7. Strategic Alliance/Affiliation.
-The organizations remain legally independent, but alter their board structure so that the board membership overlaps.
+The organizations remain legally independent but alter their board structure so that the board membership overlaps.
 Additional approval or veto rights may be granted.
 This arrangement may also lead to shared staffing arrangements.

 Dissolution is something no nonprofit board member or CEO wants to face, however, it does not have to mean failure of the nonprofit’s mission.
 With the right strategic partner and a will to collaborate, there is nearly always a way to save the programs that provide the greatest benefit to the community.